Codefellows-Seattle-iOS-401/Week2-Twitter-Client/class-3/README.md

 ##Homework
 * Setup your cells with Auto Layout so you can see the entire tweet's text.
 If you get any `...` at the end that is probably twitters API being annoying.
 * Create a 2nd UIViewController that shows an individual tweet in detail
-* Upon clicking a tweet, your interface should push to the 2nd UIViewController and display the tweet's details, but with a few caveats:
+* Upon clicking a tweet, your interface should push to the 2nd UIViewController that displays the tweet's details, using labels instead of `print()` statements.
+Also, a few other caveats:
   * If the tweet that was selected is a retweet, you should let the user know in some way.
   * This information is available in the JSON, you just have to go digging for it and add a property to your Tweet class.
 * Create a ProfileViewController that when presented, shows the logged in user's profile information.
 Utilize the NavigationBar to add a button to present this new viewController.